-The cost of the Outlook for Wood Pellets service is £6,000 per year (or the equivalent in US dollars or euro).
+The cost of the Outlook for Wood Pellets service is £7,000 per year (or the equivalent in US dollars or euro).
 Subscribers to the Outlook for Wood Pellets will receive the following reports and services during the course of an annual subscription:

-- Two full Outlook Reports, covering Q1 and Q3, which will provide in-depth analyses of the market's short and medium-term prospects. - Two Outlook update reports covering Q2 and Q4, which will comprise a commentary on recent market developments and revised demand/supply modelling, cost curves and price forecasts. - One half-day workshop and presentation hosted by the authors on request.
-This presents an opportunity for the subscriber's management to discuss the Outlook's conclusions with the authors.
+- Two full Outlook Reports, covering Q1 and Q3, which will provide in-depth analyses of the market's short and medium-term prospects. - Two Outlook update reports covering Q2 and Q4, which will comprise a commentary on recent market developments and revised demand/supply modelling, cost curves and price forecasts. - Quarterly Excel databases, providing details of all major wood pellet mills and power stations globally.
+Data comprises company name, capacity, location, volume, status. - Quarterly webinars analysing and discussing the biggest changes in the global market. - One half-day workshop and presentation hosted by the authors on request.
+This presents an opportunity for the subscriber to discuss the Outlook's conclusions with the authors.
 The workshop can take the form of a face-to-face meeting (in London) or a conference call. - The on-call support of Hawkins Wright consultants throughout the year, by phone or email.